vermad843/JavaScriptFullCourse/README.md

       > style the button and input tag

       > Make the input button work with onclick

+      > Refactor to addEventListener